guoyu07/meta64/docs/code-notes.md

 ## Single Page Application (SPA)

-The app is a SPA and the main loading page is 'index.html', which is technically rendered by Spring+Thymeleaf, but it contains JQuery Mobile code in it, which is what does most of the magic.
+The app is a SPA and the main loading page is 'index.html', which is technically rendered by Spring+Thymeleaf, but it contains Google Polymer components primarily, which is what does most of the magic.
 Once the initial page is loaded, REST/AJAX calls do the rest of the work of updating the page content HTML as the user navigates around the app.
 The same DIVs are simply reloaded with new content as new information is queried from the server and gotten back as JSON.

 ## JSON/Ajax Server Calls